 The inferential models were run on a half-hourly time step, which was the frequency of input micrometeorological data in the CarboEurope IP database.
 The atmospheric and surface resistance terms, the NH3 compensation points (where applicable), and the aerosol deposition velocities, were computed whenever all necessary input data were available for the 2-year period 2007-2008.
-Half-hourly fluxes were calculated from halfhourly exchange parameters ( $V_d$ , $\chi_c$ ) and monthly gas/aerosol DELTA concentrations, or hourly data in the case of measured NO2.
-Note that for the monthly DELTA data, none of the diurnal or day-to-day variations in concentrations were known, except at very few sites where intensive, high resolution measurements were made; potential correlations on daily time scales between concentration and $V_d$ could lead to significant systematic bias in the modelled fluxes at some sites, but this was not investigated here.
+Half-hourly fluxes were calculated from half-hourly exchange parameters (V_d , χ_c) and monthly gas/aerosol DELTA concentrations, or hourly data in the case of measured NO_2 .
+Note that for the monthly DELTA data, none of the diurnal or day-to-day variations in concentrations were known, except at very few sites where intensive, high resolution measurements were made; potential correlations on daily time scales between concentration and $V{\rm d}$ could lead to significant systematic bias in the modelled fluxes at some sites (Matt and Meyers, 1993), but this was not investigated here.

 For cases when all input data were available throughout the 2-year measurement period, the monthly and annual fluxes can simply be obtained by adding up all modelled half-hourly fluxes.
-In practise, however, there were at most sites periods of a few hours to a few days or weeks during which at least one key variable (such as windspeed, temperature or relative humidity) was missing, e.g. due to instrument mal-
+In practise, however, there were at most sites periods of a few hours to a few days or weeks during which at least one key variable (such as windspeed, temperature or relative humidity) was missing, e.g. due to instrument malfunction, breakdown, power cuts or theft/vandalism, such that mechanistic gap-filling for fluxes was precluded.
+A simple upscaling procedure based on the arithmetic mean of all modelled fluxes multiplied by the total number of 30-minute time intervals in the year potentially leads to a statistical bias.
+Thus, the approach adopted here consists of computing for each month the arithmetic mean diurnal cycle from all modelled half-hourly flux data, then scaling up to the whole month, and adding up 12 monthly fluxes for the annual total.